gymnatics/RHOAI-Toolkit/scripts/README.md

 - Restarts controllers

 **When to use**:
-- After enabling MaaS UI features
+- After enabling Dashboard features
 - When you want MaaS API endpoints
 - For production model serving with authentication
 - To enable billing/tracking for models

 **Prerequisites**:
 - RHOAI installed
-- GenAI and MaaS UI features enabled
+- GenAI and Dashboard features enabled
 - `jq` installed (`brew install jq`)

 **Note**: MaaS API pods may take 2-3 minutes to be ready after deployment.